wbunting/webmenu/README.md

 ## Why is this useful?

-While useless by itself, it is useful in the same way that [dmenu](https://tools.suckless.org/dmenu/) is useful for adding simple interactivity to scripts/applications. webmenu seeks to do the same, but while allowing for a bit more flexibility in styling the menu items, and handling more complex input than just single lines.
+While useless by itself, it is useful in the same way that [dmenu](https://tools.suckless.org/dmenu/) is useful for adding simple interactivity to scripts/applications. webmenu seeks to do the same, but while allowing for a bit more flexibility in two areas:

-A pipeline that uses webmenu might be to:
+1. styling the menu items
+2. handling structured input

+Generally when using webmenu you will construct a pipeline that gets some data, processes it and then displays a menu for the user to select a choice.
+For example, you might:
 1. curl a resource from the web (not executing javascript in the process)
 2. pipe the response into a formatter that generates the options for webmenu
 3. pipe to webmenu
 4. take the output of webmenu and redirect it to an application intended for viewing that output.
 Eg. mpv for video, a terminal for text pages, a browser for complex pages etc.

-For example, if you use a command line search engine like [ddgr](https://github.com/jarun/ddgr) the results are returned in such a way that if you directly pipe them into a dmenu you will be prompted with options for both the result titles and the descriptions instead of only the titles of the results.
-And selection of an option will not output the url (instead it will output the title of the result).
+To make this more concrete, if you use a command line search engine like [ddgr](https://github.com/jarun/ddgr) the results are returned in such a way that if you directly pipe them into a dmenu you will be prompted with options for both the result titles and the descriptions instead of only the titles of the results.
+And due to only taking a single line of input there is no way for dmenu to distinguish between titles / descriptions.
+Furthermore selection of an option in dmenu can only return the value it was given (not a mapping to another value like the url).

 To see how webmenu can be of more use here consider this one-liner search example: